 If your contact at a prospect’s business is an IT team member, prepare to talk to different decision makers.
 Platform as a Service impacts all departments of an organization, so to sell Platform as a Service, you will likely speak to C-suite executives, line of business (LOB) managers, and employees who will use the apps and, perhaps, even be involved in planning and development.
 Beyond management and production, you may also need to speak with reps in customer experience, marketing, or human resources departments who will use applications created with the platform to optimize their workflows and streamline their processes.

 3Offer something unique

-Channel partners can provide PaaS solutions via a simple reseller model.
-Another option, however, is to add value by bundling PaaS with other services or incorporating your own IP and industry expertise to build solutions for the markets you typically serve.
-You could also add value with tools that make developers’ jobs easier, such as management or automation solutions.
+Additionally, channel partners can provide PaaS solutions via a simple reseller model.
+However, you can add value by bundling PaaS with other services or incorporating your IP and industry expertise to build solutions for the markets you typically serve.
+You could also add value with tools that simplify developers’ jobs, such as managed Kubernetes or automation solutions.

 4Impress with a demo